-- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
-CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2022. - All concerns and incidents are reported, recorded, responded to.
-Paper copies are countersigned with appropriate follow up actions recorded.
-These are then countersigned by the DSL's for quality assurance before being transferred onto a central log.
-They are then stored in individual children's files.
+- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023. - Our Senior DSL and DSL team ensure all concerns and incidents are reported, recorded, responded to.
+Our school uses a paper concern form to record information on.
+This is then transferred onto an electronic management system.
+Should a child leave the school then this information is confidentially shared and transferred to their new school.
+Should the child be subject to Elective Home Education then we will follow the KCSiE 2023 Annex C page 166, 167 paragraphs 68, 102, 122 to 123, 540 and 543).